These are the four key stages in the creation of your website:

 - Also, feel free to request any specific visual elements you might want for your site.
 These might include a logo, icons or other tailor-made (or at least hand-picked) graphics.
 Please see the Services page to get an idea of some of the graphics I’ve created for other clients.

 - I will install WordPress as your website’s content management system, if you haven’t already done this.

 - I’ll install a suitable ‘theme’ – the site’s styling framework.
-There are thousands of themes to choose from and I’ve acquired an in-depth knowledge of which ones look best, work best and will best meet a client’s specific attributes and requirements.
-You’re welcome to get involved in the theme selection process although most clients decide to leave this entirely up to me.
+This site, for example, is built using the free version of Dmitry Mayorov’s minimalistically lovely Counter theme.
+There are thousands of themes to choose from and I’ve acquired an in-depth knowledge of which ones look best, work best and will best match a client’s specific attributes and requirements.
+You’re welcome to get involved in the theme selection process although most clients decide to leave this up to me.

 - I may email you during the creation process to consult you on some particular issue.
 And, when in doubt, I might ask you to prioritise certain characteristics.
 For example, do you want each page to be feature filled or to load very fast?
 (Usually you can’t have both.)

 - I’ll advise you as soon as the draft version is ready for your inspection.
 For simplicity, I usually make the site publicly visible at this point but if you prefer it can stay hidden and you’ll have to log in to be able to preview it.